 Engagements begin with open discussions about skills, successes, challenges, and goals.
-Organizational and other contextual factors are explored to understand the obstacles encountered.
-Various assessment instruments including the Hogan, Emotional Quotient Inventory (EQ-i 2.0), Myers Briggs Type Indicator (MBTI), The Leadership Preferences Inventory (LPI), DiSC Profiles (Workplace, Management, Work Of Leaders) and 360 Degree Feedback instruments are completed to hone in on strengths and challenges.
-Managers, peers, direct reports, and customers are also interviewed, when appropriate.
+We explore organizational and other contextual factors to understand the obstacles encountered.
+Various assessment instruments including the Hogan, Emotional Quotient Inventory (EQ-i 2.0), Myers Briggs Type Indicator (MBTI), The Leadership Preferences Inventory (LPI), DiSC Profiles (Workplace, Management, Work Of Leaders), Locus of Control, and 360 Degree Feedback instruments are completed to hone in on strengths and challenges.
+When appropriate, managers, peers, direct reports, and customers are also interviewed.

-Executing the Executive Development Plan is far more difficult and requires discipline and perseverance.
-We provide the continuous one-on-one coaching support and guidance necessary to realize the prioritized goals.
+Executing the Executive Development Plan is far more complicated and requires discipline and perseverance.
+We provide the ongoing one-on-one coaching support and guidance necessary to do so.

 Motivated leaders who accept and act upon the objective and constructive guidance provided achieve significant gains in a short period.
 Are you ready to start your executive coaching engagement?